cgarciae/treex/README.md

 grads = loss_fn(model, x, y)
 model = jax.tree_map(sdg, model, grads)
 ```
-This makes Treex Modules compatible with tooling from the JAX ecosystem, and enables correct unification of Modules as both the parameter containers and the definition of the foward computation.
+Treex Modules are compatible with tooling from the JAX ecosystem, which enables correct unification of Modules as both the parameter containers and the definition of the forward computation.

 ### Initialization
-Initialization in Treex is done by calling the `init` method on the Module with a seed, this returns a new Module with all fields initialized.
+Initialization in Treex is done by calling the `init` method on the Module with a seed.
+This returns a new Module with all fields initialized.

-There are two initialization mechanisms in Treex, the first is setting the fields you wish to initialize to an `Initializer` object. `Initializer`s contain functions that take a `key` and return the initial value of the field:
+There are two initialization mechanisms in Treex.
+The first one is setting the fields we wish to initialize to an `Initializer` object. `Initializer`s contain functions that take a `key` and return the initial value of the field:
 ```python
 class MyModule(tx.Module):
     a: tx.Parameter